 And I must share that there is also a standing sake pub.
 Unless you try too many samples in which case it might become a lying down sake pub.

 Nishiki began life in the 1300’s as a wholesale fish market.
 Over the years it morphed into a retail market selling primarily foods, but also various other goods.
 There are hundreds of shops and restaurants, many of which have been in the same family for generations, and the market is now a long-standing fixture of ordinary life in the city.
 I think it should also be included on your list of places to explore if you ever get to Kyoto, especially if you catch a rainy day.
 Nishiki is real life.

 Markets are my among favourite places to visit in new countries.
 Not the tourist markets selling souvenirs, which have their place, but the local markets where you get a glimpse into the regular life of the people of the country.
 Both Nishiki and the flea market, neither being a promoted or curated tourist destination, and both being much frequented by local people, gave us a hint of the ordinary life of the people of Japan.
-So similar, and so different to what I am used to.
+So similar, and so different from what I am used to.
 And then we were off to the geisha performance, which I’ve written about previously, and which is about as far from ordinary life as you can get.

 Next post: I think I’ll finish off this series on Japan, so a ride on a tiny open train in the country for ordinary people, and a castle for royalty.

 All words and images by Alison Louise Armstrong unless otherwise noted